VuTrungNguyen/101_llama2/Tutorial on Foundation Models.md

 # Foundation models definition
 > Models trained on broad data (generally using self-supervision at scale) that can be adapted to a wide range of downstream tasks[^1]
-# Training
+# Fine-tine a pretrained model
 Using:
-1. Self-supervises learning
+1. Transformer Trainer
-2. Scale
+3. TensorFlow and Keras
+4. native PyTorch

 # Unifying tasks
-- Question answering
+1. Question answering
-- Sentiment classification
+2. Sentiment classification
-- Translation
+3. Translation
-- Coreference resolution
+4. Coreference resolution
-- Parsing
+5. Parsing

 # Potential Harms
 - Generate offensive content
 - Generate untruthful content
 - Enable disinformation/malicious

 # Use of foundation models
+If used directly without further fine-tuning, foudation models can perfom:
 - Linear probing
   > :notebook:
   > Simple and efficient, model must be very good